 That said, it's worth noting that their most famous player, Babe Ruth, never actually wore it on his jersey.
 Future biopic makers, take note!

-Although US basketball is not widely followed outside of North America, there are two things people all around the world will recognise: the name Michael Jordan and the striking Chicago Bulls logo.
+Although US basketball is not widely followed outside of North America, there are two things people all around the world will recognise: the name Michael Jordan and the striking Chicago Bulls logo, easily one of the best NBA logos.

-This cartoonish design featuring an angry red bull has been in place since the team began in 1966, and seems unlikely ever to be altered.
+This design featuring an angry red bull has been in place since the team began in 1966, and seems unlikely ever to be altered (although some have tried proposing new Chicago Bulls logos).
 It was designed by the late cartoonist and graphic artist Dean Wessel, although he unfortunately never received any payment for his effort beyond a few free tickets.

 Although the sports logos on our list so far have all been around for decades, that doesn't mean a new logo can't quickly become a classic.
 And here's a great example.